 As one of the largest, most dynamic and culture-packed cities in the world, Mexico City is a challenging destination for the solo traveler who wants to dive into an overwhelming number of top-notch museums, galleries, restaurants and bars, which can be harder to navigate with companions in tow.
 In addition to classic hotels like the Four Seasons and the St. Regis, Mexico City is full of chic boutique hotels and apartment accommodations that provide an intimate setting for solo travelers to interact with fellow guests and locals alike.

-The world’s last frontier was once only traversed by pathfinders and scientists willing to risk their lives, but now solo travelers can sail through Antarctic waters for once-in-a-lifetime wildlife and nature-viewing and adventure activities, with responsible tour operators like Quark, whose newest vessel, the World Explorer, began sailing earlier in the fall of 2019 (a second luxury boat will set sail later in 2020).
-In the words of Indagare Trip Designer Colin Heinrich, who just returned from scouting in Antarctica earlier this year: “It was my favorite trip I’ve ever been on.
+The world’s last frontier was once only traversed by pathfinders and scientists willing to risk their lives, but now solo travelers can sail through Antarctic waters for once-in-a-lifetime wildlife and nature-viewing and adventure activities, with responsible tour operators like Quark.
+In the words of Indagare Associate Director of Global Impact Colin Heinrich, who just returned from scouting in Antarctica earlier this year: “It was my favorite trip I’ve ever been on.
 Antarctica is the most gorgeous place you can possibly visit on this planet; it is the most pristine natural environment we have left.
 At the same time, it is critically threatened by climate change.
 Travel here is completely regulated to avoid overtourism, so explorers can feel good about going.
 It’s a destination that needs support and tourism more than anywhere else, and it needs it right now.”

-Learn more about our 2022 Insider Journey to Antarctica.
+Learn more about our Indagare Journey to Antarctica.

 In the words of Indagare COO Eliza Harris: "For as long as I can remember, the Himalayas have pulled at my imagination: the highest and most majestic mountain range on earth, formed by two continents crashing together, a spiritual home for seekers across the millennia.
 Ten years ago, when I heard about Shakti Himalaya, which offers the chance to live in rural villages in houses equipped with Western comforts, I thought: there’s my way in.
 I set my sights on the Ladakh region of northern India, a high-altitude (10,000-plus feet) landscape of fierce contrasts, with jagged peaks and lunar desert cut through by rivers that make possible fertile green valleys and orchards."
 For solo travelers passionate about Buddhism, hiking, untouched natural landscapes and ancient culture, the Shakti Himalaya experience is sure to be a home-run.